<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1692321561045441&amp;ev=PageView&amp;noscript=1">

 Contaminant SMCL Average of All Samples Maximum of All Samples System Wide Range Possible Source

 EPA uses the Unregulated Contaminant Monitoring Rule (UCMR) to collect data for contaminants that are suspected to be present in drinking water and do not have health-based standards set under the Safe Drinking Water Act (SDWA).
-Data below is representative of samples collected through EPA UCMR 5 monitoring and the IDEM PFAS Voluntary Monitoring Program.
+Data below is representative of samples collected through EPA UCMR 5 monitoring.

 Contaminant HBRV Average of All Samples Maximum of All Samples System Wide Range Possible Source

-Tested for 29 PFAS compounds.
+Tested for 28 PFAS compounds.
 Zero (0) were detected.
-NA ND ND ND Discharge from manufacturing and industrial chemical facilities, and certain firefighting activities.
+N/A ND ND ND Discharge from manufacturing and industrial chemical facilities, and certain firefighting activities.

 Citizens collected samples under the EPA Unregulated Contaminants Monitoring Rule 5 (UCMR) for 29 PFAS compounds and Lithium.
 This monitoring is being conducted so EPA can receive occurrence data for these compounds to determine what additional compounds may need to be regulated in drinking water.
-Citizens collected samples in November 2023 and did not detect any of the compounds.
+Citizens collected samples in May and November 2025.
 If you would like to view our results, contact our office at 317-924-3311.

 Return to Drinking Water Report